Book Now →

 Teams of 18 Players

-Each team consists of 18 players battling across an oval field that's twice the size of a soccer pitch.
-Watch how these athletes cover massive distances in this demanding contact sport!
+Each team consists of 18 players battling across an oval field twice the size of a soccer pitch.
+In 2026, each team has a five-player interchange bench.

 🎯